john-forrest/aws-get-started-terraform/11-create-bucket/README.md

 Note that the bucket does not have versioning nor encryption enabled - for real you might want to do the former, but there is no need for the latter.

+There is a further stage in the later "Working with CORS in S3" which is easier to enable here rather than having a V2 version of this module.
+The requirement is to type the following into the CORS field:

+    [
+	    {
+		    "AllowedHeaders": [ "*" ],
+			"AllowedMethods": [ "GET" ],
+			"AllowedOrigins": [ "*" ],
+			"ExposeHeaders": [ "Authorization" ],
+			"MaxAgeSeconds": 3000
+		}
+	]

 We've obviously been using buckets up to this point for backend and configuration holding, and have been using a common module.
 For this usecase, however, it seems worth rolling from basic resources - apart from there being buckets, the configuration is somewhat